Current Openings

 To Apply

-Please submit your resume and cover letter to Megan Cherry a mcherry@georgestplayhouse.org with “GSP Development Associate” in the subject line.
+Please submit your resume and cover letter to jobs@georgestplayhouse.org with “GSP Patron Services Associate” in the subject line.
+Applicants will be contacted after January 5, 2026.